Melapress/wp-security-audit-log/readme.txt

 * **Bug Fix**
 	* Fixed an issue where administrators of sub domain websites could see the alerts of other websites from the dashboard widget in a multisite installation.
 [Ticket](https://wordpress.org/support/topic/in-wordpress-mu-all-users-can-view-the-widget-log-bug)
+	* Fixed a SQL query error where a NULL value was being saved and it wasn't accepted.
+[Ticket](https://wordpress.org/support/topic/sql-error-using-wordpress-44)

 = 2.2 (2015-11-10) =
 * **New Features**